ankitects/anki/docs/development.md

 The worker support is experimental, so you may need to remove it in future updates.

+## Python editing

+PyCharm or IntelliJ IDEA seems to give the best Python editing experience.
+Make sure you build/run Anki first, as code completion depends on the build process to generate a bunch of files.

+Visual Studio Code + the Python extension does support code completion, but currently seems to frequently freeze for multiple seconds while pinning the CPU at 100%.
+Switching from the default Jedi language server to Pylance improves the CPU usage, but Pylance doesn't do a great job understanding the type annotations.

+## Rust editing

+Rust editor support is still fairly new, but currently Visual Studio Code + Rust Analyzer seems to be the least-bad option.
+Once Rust Analyzer is installed, you'll want to enable the options to expand proc macros, and run cargo check on startup.

+After running 'code rslib' from the project root, it may take Rust Analyzer a while to become ready - if you check the running processes on your machine you should see it running in the background for a while.

+## TypeScript editing

+Visual Studio Code seems to give the best experience.
+Use 'code ts' from the project root to start it up.

+IntelliJ IDEA works reasonably well, but doesn't seem to do as good a job at offering useful completions for things like i18n.TR.

 ## Audio

 Audio playing requires `mpv` or `mplayer` to be in your system path.